kanbanyte/sepb/assessments/test_report.md

 <div class="page"/><!-- page break -->

 # Introduction
-This document is made to report on and cover the results of tests outlined in the test plan, discussing and evaluating their success.
+This document is made to report on and cover the results of the tests outlined in the Test Plan, while discussing and evaluating their success.
-The document will cover the items being tested, the appropriate test cases for them as well as the pass/fail criteria of these tests.\
+This document will cover the items being tested, the appropriate test cases for them as well as the pass/fail criteria of said tests.\
-This document is going to justify the test choices and the validity in relation to the system.
+It is also going to justify the test choices and the validity of them in relation to the system.

 # Results
 ## Test Items